front-end-intermediate/DOM-Scripting/readme.md

 Refactor your JS file to use a helper method for `querySelector` and `querySelectorAll` following the instructions [here](https://gomakethings.com/an-easier-way-to-get-elements-in-the-dom-with-vanilla-js/).

-## Reading

-- Watch this video on Node and NPM: [Node.js Tutorial for Absolute Beginners](https://youtu.be/U8XF6AFGqlc) on YouTube

 ## VSCode

 In this class we will be using [Visual Studio Code](https://code.visualstudio.com/) as our editor.
-We will discuss its features on an as needed basis.
+We will discuss its features on an as-needed basis.

 In VSCode press `cmd + shift + p` and type in the word `shell`.
 Select `Install code command in PATH`